inji/inji-openid4vp-ios-swift/README.md

 2. InvalidQueryParams exception is thrown if
     - query params are not present in the Request
     - there is a issue while extracting the params
+    - both presentation_definition and presentation_definition_uri are present in Request
-    - presentation_definition is not present in Request
+    - both presentation_definition and presentation_definition_uri are not present in Request
+3. MissingInput exception is thrown if any of required params are not present in Request
-3. InvalidInput exception is thrown if any of required params value is empty
+4. InvalidInput exception is thrown if any of required params value is empty
-4. InvalidVerifierClientID exception is thrown if the received request client_id & response_uri are not matching with any of the trusted verifiers
+5. InvalidVerifierClientID exception is thrown if the received request client_id & response_uri are not matching with any of the trusted verifiers

 This method will also notify the Verifier about the error by sending it to the response_uri endpoint over http post request.
 If response_uri is invalid and validation failed then Verifier won't be able to know about it.

 ### constructVerifiablePresentation
-- This function takes a map of credentials and returns a verifiable presentation as a String for signing.
-- Returns Json string back with verifiable presentation created using the credentials received without proof field.
+- Receives a dictionary of input_descriptor id & list of verifiable credentials for each input_descriptor that are selected by the end-user.
+- Creates a vp_token without proof using received input_descriptor IDs and verifiable credentials, then returns its string representation to consumer app(mobile wallet) for signing it.

 ```
     let response = try openID4VP.constructVerifiablePresentation(credentialsMap: [String: [String]])